Etho Seithai Ennai: Plot

-Arjun (Shakthi) falls in love with his classmate Shalini (Liyasree), who hails from a rich family.
-Shalini has a special bonding with her uncle Nambi (Anand), a local don/businessman.
+Arjun falls in love with his classmate Shalini, who hails from a rich family.
+Shalini has a special bonding with her uncle Nambi, a local don/businessman.
 Shalini prefers to marry someone whom her uncle chooses and maintains distance with Arjun.
 However, beyond a point, Shalini falls for Arjun, impressed by his true love.
 Nambi spots Shalini and Arjun together and gets furious, but Shalini convinces Nambi and he accepts their love.
-Suddenly, Arjun goes missing, and it is revealed that Arjun is kidnapped by Veeru (Anand Babu), who happens to be Nambi's business rival as a means of revenging Nambi.
+Suddenly, Arjun goes missing, and it is revealed that Arjun is kidnapped by Veeru, who happens to be Nambi's business rival as a means of revenging Nambi.
 Veeru contacts Nambi and threatens to kill Arjun, else Nambi should hand over some of the key business contracts to him.
 Nambi agrees to Veeru's orders as he wants Arjun to be safe.
 However, Nambi's true image is revealed and he does not like the love affair of Arjun and Shalini.
 Nambi feels happy that Veeru has kidnapped Arjun and kill him if Nambi does not turn up with documents, so that Shalini will believe that Veeru has killed Arjun thereby maintaining Nambi's good image in front of Shalini.
 But Arjun fights Veeru's goons and escapes from there and comes to meet Nambi thereby informing Shalini about Nambi's true image.
 Arjun and Shalini get married.